Skip to Content

 Take two or three readings at a sitting.
 Take the readings 1 minute apart.
-Remain in a seated position.
+Remain seated.
 When checking your blood pressure outside the doctor's office, note the time of the readings.
-Your doctor may suggest that you do your readings at certain times.
+Your health care provider may suggest that you do your readings at certain times.

 You will feel slight discomfort when the blood pressure cuff is inflated to its highest level.

 Blood pressure readings are usually given as two numbers.
-For example, your doctor might tell you your blood pressure is 120 over 80 (written as 120/80 mm Hg).
+For example, your heath care provider might tell you that your blood pressure is 120 over 80 (written as 120/80 mm Hg).
 One or both of these numbers can be too high.

 Normal blood pressure is when the top number (systolic blood pressure) is below 120 most of the time, and the bottom number (diastolic blood pressure) is below 80 most of the time (written as 120/80 mm Hg).

-If your blood pressure numbers are 120/80 or greater but below 140/90, it is called pre-hypertension.
+If your blood pressure numbers are 120/80 or higher but below 140/90, it is called pre-hypertension.
 If you have pre-hypertension, you are more likely to develop high blood pressure.

-If you have diabetes, heart disease, or kidney problems, or if you had a stroke, your doctor may want your blood pressure to be lower.
+If you have diabetes, heart disease, or kidney problems, or if you had a stroke, your heath care provider may want your blood pressure to be lower.